YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 ## New stuff!

 ### Compressions & Archives

 In bioinformatics we often deal with large files, and so we need to compress the files.
 Also, there will be times you want to package a folder into an archive, so it's easier to move around.
 Here you'll learn about how to handle these files!
 <br/>

 #### Compression
 The most common compression method is `gzip`.
 You might be quite familiar with `zip`, but that's mostly used in Windows.
-First, make two file called `mouth` and `pants`, and try to compress them (You can add any content you want into the two files.)
+First, go to `Intro/NewStuff/CompArch`, make two file called `mouth` and `pants`, and try to compress them (You can add any content you want into the two files.)
 Since we are learning, let's get some help.

 ```